 In the early years of this century, strategies included massive ad campaigns touting the deals.

-To maximize the excitement, exclusive deals were offered as “doorbuster,” available only for a few hours following the store openings.
+Exclusive deals were offered as “doorbusters,” available only for a few hours following the store openings to maximize the excitement.
 Besides, stores were filled with bins packed with unadvertised merchandise at the low end of the pricing structure, including things like gloves, hats, tools, toys, and housewares.

 Black Friday has been so successful to date that some retailers have this low-end merchandise produced just for the Black Friday sale.
 The margins on these goods are typically very high.

-Major retailers like Walmart, Target, Macy’s, and Best Buy began opening their doors earlier and earlier; in 2009, Walmart was opening at midnight on Thanksgiving.
+Major retailers like Walmart, Target, Macy’s, and Best Buy began opening their doors earlier and earlier; in 2009, Walmart opened at midnight on Thanksgiving.

 By 2011 Target, Kohl’s, Best Buy, and others had joined in with midnight openings.
 In 2011 Walmart and a few others announced their doors would open at 8 PM on Thanksgiving Day.

 The idea was simple.
 Early openings mean more customers are coming in the doors.
-Amazon.com got in on the act and Cyber Monday was born.
+Some late customers usually regret it.
+Amazon.com got in on the act, and Cyber Monday was born.

 Big retailers now have major online sites, so they quickly jumped on board.

-The Internet has allowed retailers to expand not only the time discounts are available, but also the place where consumers go to get them.
+The Internet has allowed retailers to expand the time discounts are available and the place where consumers go to get them.
 The strategy of increasing the time available to get deals has led retailers to start dealing earlier than the Thanksgiving weekend.

 Pre-Black Friday and Cyber Monday

 Have these multiple Black Friday marketing strategies worked?
 Data shoes that definitely yes.
-Although Thanksgiving and Black Friday traffic is declining, online sales are increasing faster and sustaining the period growth.
+Although Thanksgiving and Black Friday traffic is declining, online sales are increasing faster and sustaining the period’s growth.